- Introduction

 While drift data are not spectacular, compared to other voltage references out there, it’s still a reasonable performance, when keeping in mind that the unit is based on LM399s.
 On the other hand the reference modules are averaged to create a low noise voltage reference for the A to D and the D to A converter.

 “The pair of reference outputs are multiplexed onto a common “reference average” line and also onto the main A to D converter input.
 The reference generator section contains the main A to D converter which is used by the main µP to check the references during OBRMS cycles and during system check to check the output system, and during Internal Calibration of the 2720GS.
 This section also contains a buffer amplifier to supply the main D to A converter with the average reference voltage.
 The Main Digital to Analog Converter provides an extremely linear output voltage controlled by digital data from the main µP and referenced to the reference supplied by the reference generator.
-The relay Polarity Selection provides polartiy switching at the output of the main D to A converter.
-The Error Amplifier compares the output of the D to A converter (via the polarity selection) and the main attenuator output, thus maintaining the voltage at the sense treminals (divided or amplified as required) at a fixed relationship to the output of the D to A converter.”
+The relay Polarity Selection provides polarity switching at the output of the main D to A converter.
+The Error Amplifier compares the output of the D to A converter (via the polarity selection) and the main attenuator output, thus maintaining the voltage at the sense terminals (divided or amplified as required) at a fixed relationship to the output of the D to A converter.”

 Additionally, with the external reference input options (EXR1 = 1 V, EXR7 = 7 V, EXR10 = 10 V) the internal reference drift can be overcome.